networknt/kafka-sidecar/README.md

 If the evnironment is windows OS, we can start confluent kafka docker-compose for testing:

+From command line, create a docker network first which will indicate kafka and sidecar running in same network.

 ```
 cd kafka-sidecar

+docker network create localnet

 docker-compose up -d
 ```